adrizK/AdrizK/README.md

 ###

 <p align="left">I'm Adrian, graduated System Engineer in Network System Administration, with experience in Network Engineering and System Administration.
-Currently undergoing BSc in Cybersecurity Engineering and graduated on MSc for Cybersecurity and Big Data fields.<br>Knowledge from daily work tasks and studies on Windows/Linux servers, Incident Managment, Troubleshooting, SIEM tools, Ethical Hacking, Cyber Intelligence, Reverse Engineering and Forensic Analysis.<br> <br>- 🔭 I’m working as System Engineer <br>- ✨ Finding exploits<br>- 📚 I'm currently studying MSc and BSc in Cybersecurity Engineering<br>- ⚡ In my free time I never stop learning new things and combine IT with Sports</p>
+Currently undergoing BSc in Cybersecurity Engineering and graduated on MSc for Cybersecurity and Big Data fields.<br>Knowledge from daily work tasks and studies on Windows/Linux servers, Incident Managment, Troubleshooting, SIEM tools, Ethical Hacking, Cyber Intelligence, Reverse Engineering and Forensic Analysis.<br> <br>- 🔭 I’m working as a System Engineer <br>- ✨ Finding exploits<br>- 📚 I'm currently studying MSc and BSc in Cybersecurity Engineering<br>- ⚡ In my free time I never stop learning new things and combine IT with Sports</p>

 ###